-- Geographic Location.
+1. Geographic Location.
 Whenever possible, all City assets will be considered for their geographic location.
 Creating names and monument installation based on the asset's geographic location should be considered first.
-The geographic location may be based on the identification of the asset with a specific place, neighborhood, major street, regional area of the City or the City's name if the asset serves the entire community. - 2.
+The geographic location may be based on the relationship of the asset to a specific place, neighborhood, major street, regional area of the City or the City's name if the asset serves the entire

+- community. - 2.
 Other Considerations.
 Consideration of monuments and names may also include a prominent form of topography, prominent flora, and cultural or historical precedent. - 3.
 Extraordinary Circumstances.
-Only under extraordinary circumstances and broad public support will the City consider monument installation and the naming/renaming after a person or group.
-Monument Installation or an asset may be named in memory, or honor of, an individual or group if it fulfills the criteria outlined in this policy: - i.
-The person or organization made lasting and significant contributions to the protection of natural or cultural resources of the City of Chula Vista; or - ii.
-The person or organization had a significant positive impact on the lives of Chula Vista's residents; or - iii.
-The person or organization offered a lifetime of volunteerism and service to the community; - iv.
-The naming of the person or organization does not result in the excessive commercialization of the City Asset.
+Only under extraordinary circumstances and with broad public support will the City consider monument installation and the naming/renaming after a person or group.
+Monument Installation or an asset may be named in memory, or honor of, an individual, group, or organization if it fulfills the criteria outlined in this policy: - i.
+The person, group, or organization made lasting and significant contributions to the protection of natural or cultural resources of the City of Chula Vista; or - ii.
+The person, group, or organization had a significant positive impact on the lives of Chula Vista's residents; or - iii.
+The person, group, or organization offered a lifetime of volunteerism and service to the community; - iv.
+The naming of the person, group, or organization does not result in the excessive commercialization of the City asset.